15 September – Chau Doc

 We head over and order two, and because of where we are, there’s no need to ask the price beforehand.
 She quickly arranges a couple of chairs for us, and goes back to start preparing our drinks.

-They soon arrive, and usual, it’s good.
+They soon arrive, and as usual, it’s good.
 But so too was the opportunity to just sit and watch what was going on around us.
 We’ve seen very little of Chau Doc so far, and while I’m not in the best shape to be getting the most out of it, I’m already enjoying the place.
 But then again, it’s the Mekong, and it’s pretty hard not to like this area.
 Again, it’s all about the people.

 Sugar hit taken, I get up to pay.
 No English, she holds up a 10 000 Dong note.
 Thinking that meant 10 000 Dong each, I hand her 20 000 Dong.
 She quickly gives me back my change.